Gradient based dCRAB optimization of a single spin#

 from paraqeet.signal.pwc_generator import PWCGenerator

-from paraqeet.signal.waveform import FlatTopGaussianFilter
+from paraqeet.signal.signal import FlatTopGaussianFilter

 t_final = 20e-9